Unix PAM

 Integration instructions for Ubuntu distribution

-2. Launch the terminal as super user.
+1. Launch a terminal as super user.

 [config]